 Nicole Gelinas is the Searle Freedom Trust Fellow at the Manhattan Institute and a contributing editor of City Journal.
 Gelinas writes on urban economics and finance, municipal and corporate finance, business issues, and crime.
 She is a Chartered Financial Analyst (CFA) charterholder and a member of the New York Society of Securities Analysts.
 Her book, After the Fall: Saving Capitalism from Wall Street—and Washington was published in 2009 by Encounter Books.

 Richard C. Dreyfuss is an actuary and business consultant and a senior fellow with The Commonwealth Foundation, a free-market think tank in Pennsylvania.
-He is also a senior fellow with the Manhattan Institute.
+He is also an adjunct fellow with the Manhattan Institute.
 Prior to his retirement in 2002, Dreyfuss worked for The Hershey Company, formerly Hershey Foods Corporation, for 21 years, and he held numerous positions, including director of compensation and benefits.
 He is currently active in public policy matters, having testified in Washington, D.C., and Harrisburg, Penn., and having served as chair of the Pennsylvania Healthcare Cost Containment Council in 2001-2002.

 James Hohman is assistant director of fiscal policy at the Mackinac Center for Public Policy, a state policy free market think tank in Michigan.
 He holds a degree in economics from Northwood University in Midland, Michigan and is a frequent commentator to local media about developments in Michigan state politics.